Michael Essien: Panathinaikos

 On 2 June 2015, Essien signed a two-year contract with Greek club Panathinaikos.
 The deal made him the club's highest-paid player, with an annual salary of €800,000.
 He spent the first three months of the season recovering from a leg injury.
 He was due to make his debut on 21 November 2015 against Panathinaikos' archrivals Olympiacos, but the match was cancelled.
 He played his first match one week later.
 On 24 January 2016, he scored his first goal for Panathinaikos in a 2–0 away league win over Levadiakos.
 After a season in Greece, Essien was omitted from Panathinaikos' squad for the 2016–17 season, with the expectation he would be released from his contract.
 His termination by the club was confirmed almost three months later after the two parties reached a mutual agreement over his release.

 After the agreement was reached and Essien was released from his contract, the club failed to remit the money owed to him and Essien appealed to the competent court for football affairs in Greece, which ordered Panathinaikos to pay him the outstanding sum of about €36,000 or face the deduction of three points in the coming 2018/19 competition.

 Persib Bandung

 Essien rejected an offer from Australian A-League club Melbourne Victory in September 2016.

 On 13 March 2017, Essien joined the Indonesian club side Persib Bandung, signing a one-year contract with an option to extend for an additional year.
 He took the number 5 shirt for the 2017 Liga 1 season, the same number he wore during his nine years at Chelsea.
 Speaking about his move to Indonesia, Essien told the club's official website, "I hope I am the prelude to other world players moving to Indonesia."
 On 22 April, he scored his first goal from the header in a 2–2 draw over PS TNI.

-On 17 March 2018, Persib's club chief executive, Zainuri Hasyim said that Persib has now released Essien because the club already filling their maximum quota of four foreign players based on the PSSI's regulation.
+On 17 March 2018, Persib's club chief executive, Zainuri Hasyim said that Persib has released Essien because the club has already filled their maximum quota of foreign players based on the PSSI's regulation.